fxstubbe/A_Tn-Seq_pipeline/README.md

 Increasing genomic sequence truncation increases essential peak resolution, with a binsize equal to 30.
 Therefore, the essential peak (centered around 0) comprises genes with a maximum insertion index value of 15.
 Using the 20% end truncation and an insertion index <= 15, we retrieved 493 essential genes which correspond to 14.63% of the genome.

 ![](https://user-images.githubusercontent.com/43237088/73656223-f69d6800-468f-11ea-9bce-e97cfb3dd174.png)

+## The sliding window strategy

+### Compute an essentiallity index

+To assess for essentiality of a gene, we used a sliding window approach.
+Instead of counting insertions in genes, we count insertions in overlapping windows of a fixed size.

+**Script** : Sliding_window.R

+**User defined parameters**

+- `rWindow` : Size of the sliding window
+- `rSliding` : Sliding window shift

+**Method**

+1) The coverage file and the converted GFF files are loaded into R.

+2) The coverage file is splitted into chromosomes, which are processed individually.

+3) The coverage file is split into coordinates windows matching the `rWindow` and `rSliding` parameters.
+For exemple, with a rWindow of 200 and a rsliding of 5, a genome of length 3 278 307 bp is split into 655,662 windows.

+4) For each window the sum of aligned reads (coverage) is computed.
+The logarithm in base 10 is computed for the sum.

+5) Each annotated gene in the converted GFF file is assigned an essentiallity index.
+The index corresponds to the number of empty (0 insertion) window overlaping (even by 1 nt) the annotated gene.
+If there are no empty window overlapping a given gene (essentiallity index = 0), the gene is skipped.

+6) For each chromosome, a file containing a list of potentially essential genes (essentiallity index > 0) is created.
+Using an R100, 296 essential genes were found.

 ## Make coverage graphs